front-end-intermediate/session-7/readme.md

 ### Load sample data via PirateForm

-Recall we imported the dariates data in `App.js`:
+Recall we imported the pirates data in `App.js`:

 `import piratesFile from './data/sample-pirates-object'`